digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 updated on Canton transparently, provided some guidelines in making the changes are followed.
 For example, you can fix an application bug by uploading the DAR of the fixed package.
 This feature requires the minimum versions of LF 1.16 and Canton Protocol versions 6.
-This section provides an overview of the SCU feature.
-The section :ref:`The Smart Contract Upgrade Model in Depth
+This section provides an overview of the SCU feature, while :ref:`The Smart Contract Upgrade Model in Depth
 <upgrade-model-reference>` is a concise, technical description of the feature.